malloydata/malloydata.github.io/src/documentation/patterns/percent_of_total.md

 }
 ```
 ## Totals
-You can easily product a cloumn total that includes all the data, not just the data in the table.
+You can easily produce a column total that includes all the data, not just the data in the table.
 Southwest + USAir = 126,434 flights.
-Notice that `all_flights` is the total, of all the flight, not just the ones in the table
+Notice that `all_flights` is the total, of all the flights, not just the ones in the table

 ```malloy
 --! {"isRunnable": true, "isPaginationEnabled": true, "size": "medium", "source": "/inline/e1.malloy", "pageSize":5000}